MANHEP/maf-helpdesk/noether_faq.md

 C3. **How do I start an interactive session on a work-node?**

 In brief, one issues `condor_submit -i` or simply `qrsh` to be 'teleported' to a work-node of Noether (a subset of work-nodes has been set aside for interactive sessions).
-More details are given in [TO DO]
+More details are given in [here](noether_basic_usage.md)

 C4. **How do I submit a batch job into the HTCondor scheduler queue?**